vmchale/dickinson/README.md

 ### Script

-You can try an install script if you are on a Unix:
+There is an install script which will try to download the right release for your computer and install it:

 ```bash